LightspeedAC/NordschleifeTrackdayPlugin/README.md

 Announcements: # Automated messages (announcements) in chat
   Enabled: true
   Interval: 600 # In seconds, how often to send an announcement
-  UseDefaultMessages: true # Whether to use the preset announcements
-  CustomMessages: ["Hello from the NordschleifeTrackdayPlugin!"] # Your own announcements
+  Messages: ["If you need help, use /help and ask others for tips.", "Hope you're having fun on our server!"] # Your announcements
 DiscordWebhook: # Plugin sends a Discord webhook for convoys starting & finishing
   Enabled: true
-  WebhookURL: "https://discord.com/api/webhooks/x/x" # Your Discord webhook URL
+  WebhookURL: "" # Your Discord webhook URL e.g. "https://discord.com/api/webhooks/x/x"
 IdleKick: # Plugin kicks idle players
   Enabled: true
   DefaultMaxIdleTime: 600 # In seconds, how long players can idle for by default